 Service level agreement - server hosting and management

-The following is a sample Service Level Agreement for Virtual Server Hosting and Management by Planning and Information (PLN)
+The following is a sample Service Level Agreement for Virtual Server Hosting and Management by IT Services (ITS)

-This document defines the agreement between PLN and […] for the hosting and management of the […] server.
+This document defines the agreement between ITS and […] for the hosting and management of the […] server.

 3 Service Agreement